-wherein, in the simulation of the underwater navigation, a calculated underwater navigation height of the underwater vehicle with respect to the target height is simulated on the basis of the dynamic model of the underwater vehicle using the data of the submarine topography and the target height, and the calculated underwater navigation height and the minimum allowable height are compared to derive the optimum target height.

-8. The route setting method for an underwater vehicle according to claim 7, wherein, in the updating of the target value, the target height is updated such that a minimum value of the calculated underwater navigation height approaches the minimum allowable height in a case where there is a difference between the minimum value of the calculated underwater navigation height and the minimum allowable height.
+- setting a minimum allowable height of the underwater 55 vehicle, - wherein, in the simulation of the underwater navigation, a calculated underwater navigation height of the underwater vehicle with respect to the target height is simulated on the basis of the dynamic model of the underow water vehicle using the data of the submarine topography and the target height, and the calculated underwater navigation height and the minimum allowable height are compared to derive the optimum target height.
+65 wherein, in the updating of the target value, the target height is updated such that a minimum value of the calculated underwater navigation height approaches the minimum allowable height in a case where there is a difference between the minimum value of the calculated underwater navigation height and the minimum allowable height.